-Presidential, Distinguished, Provost, Deans, Founders, Transfer and International Awards: In each entering class, the most outstanding applicants are selected to receive these scholarships for up to four years, with renewal contingent upon maintaining a specific minimum cumulative grade point average.
-These are based on outstanding academic achievement and audition results.
+Presidential, Provost, Deans, Founders, Transfer and International Awards: In each entering class, the most outstanding applicants are selected to receive these scholarships for up to four years or eight semesters, with renewal contingent upon maintaining continuous, full-time enrollment and a specific minimum cumulative grade point average.
+The Transfer Award is for a period of three years or six semesters.
+These scholarships are based on outstanding academic achievement and audition results.

 Supplemental Educational Opportunity Grants: SEOG grants from the federal government are made to students with exceptional financial need, with priority given to Pell Grant recipients.
 Students are selected by the University.
-Awards are based on need and funds the college receives from the government.
+Awards are based on need and funding the university receives from the federal government.